Theoklitos/chestfreezer/README.md

 Chestfreezer
 ============

-A small python application that is meant to be run in a raspberry-pi connected to a beer brewing system.
-This requires a raspberry with have 1 to 10 DS18B20 temperature sensor(s) and 2 relays connected to the GPIO pins.
+A small python web application that is meant to be run in a raspberry-pi connected to a beer brewing system.
-A rough guide on how this system was built can be found [in my blog](http://beerdeveloper.wordpress.com/).
+This requires a raspberry with have 1 to 10 DS18B20 temperature sensor(s) and 2 relays connected to the GPIO pins.A rough guide on how this system was built can be found [in my blog](http://beerdeveloper.wordpress.com/).
-The python script has been tested in ubuntu and debian, of course if you are not on a raspberry-pi the GPIO and temperature sensors will be dummies (i.e. will read/write fake values).

 Overview